 Vector outputs combine to unity, like 3rd order, but transient perfect

-Widest blend of frequencies between drivers
+Allows for the widest blend of frequencies between drivers

-Greatest control of midrange timbre
+Provides great voicing control of midrange timbre

-A crossover is an electrical filter circuit, located inside your speaker cabinet, usually close behind the speaker wire connections.
+The crossover is an electrical filter circuit, located inside your speaker cabinet, usually close behind the speaker wire connections.